ivoire/RandoAmisSecours/README.md

     pip install -r requirements.txt

-RandoAmisSecours also uses *django.contrib.humanize* which should be present in the INSTALLED_APPS.
+RandoAmisSecours also uses *django.contrib.humanize* and *tastypie_apikey*
+which should be present in the INSTALLED_APPS.

 In order for timezones to work, you should install the TimezoneMiddleware.
 Add *RandoAmisSecours.middleware.TimezoneMiddleware* to your *MIDDLEWARE_CLASSES*.